PTCInc/TwxAzureDataLakeConnector/README.md

 The connector runs in ThingWorx Flow and is built on node.js and utilizes Microsoft’s Azure Storage libraries for JavaScript.
 The connector is intended to work similarly to other storage providers like Box, Dropbox, Google Drive, and OneDrive.

-## Installation
+## Installation from ZIP file

 1. Download the latest version of the connector from [dist/ptc-adls-connector-1-0-0.zip](dist/ptc-adls-connector-1-0-0.zip)
 2. Open a shell or terminal window on the ThingWorx Flow server.
 3. Copy the ptc-adls-connector-1-0-0.zip file to any directory.
-4. Unzip the ptc-adls-connector-1-0-0.zip file.
+4. Unzip the ptc-adls-connector-1-0-0.zip file:
 ```bash
 unzip ptc-adls-connector-1-0-0.zip
 ```
-5. Change into the ptc-adls-connector directory.
+5. Change into the ptc-adls-connector directory:
 ```bash
 cd ptc-adls-connector
 ```